Pumpkin Chocolate Chip Cookies

-If you like fall and pumpkins and seasonal food, then these cookies have your name written all over them.
-As I’ve mentioned many times before, dessert isn’t really my thing.
+If you like fall and pumpkins and seasonal food, cheap then these cookies have your name written all over them.
+As I’ve mentioned many times before, skincare dessert isn’t really my thing.
 But cookies are.
 I love cookies.
 Soft and chewy and filled with chocolate chips – cookies are my weakness.

 They’re easy and delicious and they make your house smell like a bakery.
-These pumpkin cookies also take less butter than regular cookies, though not on purpose.
+These pumpkin cookies also take less butter than regular cookies, ampoule though not on purpose.
 The pumpkin just adds enough moisture, so you only have to use one measly stick of butter.
 A touch of cinnamon adds that subtle fall flavor without overpowering the cookie or competing with the chocolate.

 In a word, they’re awesome.
 They’re perfect for the season.
 I love them.
 And you should love them too!